prestonharberts/fedora-40-configuration/docs/pop-shell.md

 - Active hint color: (right click to change) #80b9ff
 - Gaps: 3

-Open the Top Bar Organizer extension settings, and move pop-shell to be after mpris-label in the Left Top Bar Box.
+Open the Top Bar Organizer extension settings, and move pop-shell to be before quickSettings in the Right Top Bar Box.

 Adjust the following settings in Settings > Keyboard > View and Customize Shortcuts: